danaonel/svg-icons-vs-font-icons/readme.md

 | SVG (42 icons) - XLINK                 | 3                     | 88           | 10              | 0.1K|7.3K|18.7K         | 0.4K|1.2K|4.4K        | Yes*                  |
 +----------------------------------------+-----------------------+--------------+-----------------+-------------------------+-----------------------+-----------------------+

-* The maximum size of the SVG icon is determined by the path size.
+* CSS cannot force the SVG size to be larger than the native size of its <shape> or <path>

 </pre>